apache/flink/docs/dev/table/streaming/dynamic_tables.md

 Dynamic Tables &amp; Continuous Queries
 ---------------------------------------

 *Dynamic tables* are the core concept of Flink's Table API and SQL support for streaming data.
-In contrast to the static tables that represent batch data, dynamic table are changing over time.
+In contrast to the static tables that represent batch data, dynamic tables are changing over time.
 They can be queried like static batch tables.
-Querying a dynamic table yields a *Continuous Query*.
+Querying dynamic tables yields a *Continuous Query*.
 A continuous query never terminates and produces a dynamic table as result.
-The query continuously updates its (dynamic) result table to reflect the changes on its input (dynamic) table.
-Essentially, a continuous query on a dynamic table is very similar to the definition query of a materialized view.
+The query continuously updates its (dynamic) result table to reflect the changes on its (dynamic) input tables.
+Essentially, a continuous query on a dynamic table is very similar to a query that defines a materialized view.

 It is important to note that the result of a continuous query is always semantically equivalent to the result of the same query being executed in batch mode on a snapshot of the input tables.